C Connor Beam

 Once everything is to your liking, finish off the shoe with Angelus Acrylic Finisher.
 This adds an extra layer of protection to the shoe and helps improve the final look.

 Apply the finisher with your airbrush and use a heat gun to set the finisher.
-Once the finisher is set, your customs are ready to go.
+Once the finisher is set, your customs are ready to go after airbrushing shoes or any project where you airbrush leather.

 Airbrush Tutorial Finished

-If you found this tutorial helpful, make sure to subscribe to our YouTube channel for more videos like this, and make sure to follow us on Instagram to check out some more great customs.
+If you found this tutorial helpful for airbrushing shoes, make sure to subscribe to our YouTube channel for more videos like this, and make sure to follow us on Instagram to check out some more great customs and learn more about airbrush leather techniques.

 Link to share